bk790/Python-module-5/Module5notes.md

         print("Drawing a Circle")

 # Polymorphic function
+# It doesn't check the type; it relies on 'Duck Typing'
+# by assuming any object passed will have a .draw() method.
 def render_shape(shape):
     shape.draw()

+# Creating a list of different objects that share the same method name
 shapes = [Rectangle(), Circle()]

 for s in shapes:
+    # Polymorphism: The same call 's.draw()' behaves
+    # differently depending on the specific class of 's'.
     render_shape(s)

 ```

+---

 ---